geodynamics/aspect/doc/sphinx/user/run-aspect/run-faster/multithreading.md

 process, i.e. multithreading is disabled.
 Appending the parameter allows ASPECT to spawn several threads per MPI process.
-Note that the internally used TBB library will determine the number of threads based on the number of available cores, i.e., if you start 2&nbsp;MPI processes on a quadcore machine with hyperthreading (8 logical cores), ASPECT will spawn 4 threads on each MPI process.
+Note that the internally used TBB library will determine the number of threads based on the number of available cores, i.e., if you start 2 MPI processes on a quadcore machine with hyperthreading (8 logical cores), ASPECT will spawn 4 threads on each MPI process.
 Also note that there is no guarantee that the final number of threads will exactly